ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## New SMI Numbers Registrations

-IANA is requested to assign an object identifier (OID) for the CMW extension defined in {{x509}} in the "SMI Security for PKIX Certificate Extension" sub-registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry:
+IANA is requested to assign an object identifier (OID) for the CMW extension defined in {{x509}} in the "SMI Security for PKIX Certificate Extension" registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry group:

 | Decimal | Description | References |
 | TBD | id-pe-cmw | {{x509}} of {{&SELF}} |
 {: align="left" title="New CMW Extension OID"}

-IANA is requested to assign an object identifier (OID) for the ASN.1 Module defined in {{asn1-x509}} in the "SMI Security for PKIX Module Identifier" sub-registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry:
+IANA is requested to assign an object identifier (OID) for the ASN.1 Module defined in {{asn1-x509}} in the "SMI Security for PKIX Module Identifier" registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry group:

 | Decimal | Description | References |
 | TBD | id-mod-cmw-collection-extn | {{asn1-x509}} of {{&SELF}} |